Why did you pick Ireland?

 I spent a bit of time, but talking with Barbara and Karen I got more ideas and incorporated those.
 The most time consuming and yet beneficial process was picking from all the B&B choices.

 GPS for sure.
 And learn what the signs mean before you go, including the markings on the roads.
 Very few street signs, so having a navigator looking at the map on the GPS while you listen to the turn by turn was most beneficial.

 Don’t sweat them.
 Just remember to look right and stay left.

 Thanks for sharing your experience with us, Barton!
 If you’ve been inspired to take your own self-drive tour of Ireland based on Barton’s travels above, simply click on the request quote button below.

 Thinking about visiting?
 Find the best times to visit Ireland

 Ready to Start Planning Your Trip?

-Our Destination Specialists are ready to craft the perfect trip for your upcoming vacation!
+Our Travel Specialists are ready to craft the perfect trip for your upcoming vacation!

 The Ultimate Guide to Ireland